sparkyb/pype/readme.txt

 The majority of the things that this editor can do are in the menus.
 Hot-keys for things that have them are listed next to their menu items.
-As I am still learning all the neat things one can do with wxStyledTxtCtrl, I don't know all the built-in features, and this is likely as much of a learning experience for me as you.
+As I am still learning all the neat things one can do with wxStyledTextCtrl, I don't know all the built-in features, and this is likely as much of a learning experience for me as you.